Demian-Wicky/THP_W5D3_Allocine/README.md

 # Allociné db (100% finished)
-A Ruby on rails application containing a database similar to Allociné (just Movie model)
+A Ruby on Rails application containing a database similar to Allociné (just a Movie model)

 ## Table of contents
 * [General info](#general-info)